rubenarslan/formr.org/install/INSTALL.md

 ```

 ### Docker-Compose
-To run formr with docker, you need modify the following:
+To run formr with docker, you need to modify the following:

 ```yaml
 version: '3'